Overview

 With the nature of the developer’s last game and the finite resources in Drake Hollow, it’s easy to paint it as a solidly challenging survival game.
 The truth is a bit more complex.
 I’m going to give a bit of an odd warning here.
 I dig deep into the games I review and I have a good eye on seeing how mechanics link together.

 What I am about to complain about is something you may never have noticed on your own and thus it might not impact your enjoyment.
-Ignorance is bliss, feel free to skip down to my VERDICT section below if you would rather not know the gory details.
+Ignorance is bliss, so feel free to skip down to my VERDICT section below if you would rather not know the ugly details.

-The challenge in Drake Hollow is a well-crafted illusion, every obstacle in the game is faked.
+The truth is.
+The challenge in Drake Hollow is a well-crafted illusion, every obstacle in the game is fake.
 When you die, you have the option of reviving at camp which damages all of your weapons, or walking as a ghost to your body.
-Doing that doesn’t harm your weapons but can actually take quite a while, depending on where you died.
+Doing that doesn’t harm your weapons, but it can actually take quite a while, depending on where you died.

-The game doesn’t tell you this, but if you drop a damaged weapon on the ground in your camp, a Drake will pick it up, and put it in the storage.
+The game doesn’t tell you this, but if you drop a damaged weapon on the ground in your camp, a Drake will pick it up and put it in storage.
 It will be fully repaired when you take it out.

 Granted, beating the game like that would be a bit tedious.
-But what matters is, you don’t have to panic in a raid.
+But what matters is, that you don’t have to panic in a raid.
 If half of your food-producing buildings get wiped out, oh well.
-They starve very, very slowly and you can heal them to full at anytime for free.
+They starve very, very slowly and you can heal them to full at any time for free.
 You have all the time you need to deal with the problem.

 Caring for these Drakes is the basis of the entire game, and it’s designed in such a way that you largely don’t have to.
 The combat itself is actually tough, you will die a lot.
 But it doesn’t matter, the perceived consequence is simply an illusion once you figure out the weapon repair trick.